Sometimes, I just have luck. One day, a hiking trip to Malibu ended up as cultural feast in a first century villa.

 The Temple of Heracles

 This space holds one of the most priced pieces in the entire collection, The Lansdowne Herakles.
-The floor in here is a replica from the Villa dei Papiri.
+The floor here is a replica of the Villa dei Papiri.

 The Inner Courtyard or Peristyle